-Chicago has many big hitters in the museum world, the Art Institute of Chicago, the Field Museum of Natural History and the Museum of Contemporary Art, to name just a few on a very long list.
-If you have a specific arts interest, however, make a b-line to one of these intimate collections.
+Chicago has many big hitters in the art museum world, including the renowned Art Institute of Chicago and the cutting-edge Museum of Contemporary Art, to name just a few on a very long list.
+But we’re also home to a collection of smaller under-the-radar art museums.
+For a uniquely immersive arts experience, head to Chicago’s trove of intimate museums and galleries, exhibiting everything from local designers to international photographers.

 Museum of Contemporary Photography

 Tucked away in the South Loop, within Columbia College, the Museum of Contemporary Photography is one of Chicago’s best-kept secrets.
 It’s a small but mighty museum, regularly carrying the work of local photographers.
-The museum’s Midwest Photographers Project cycles through new and established midwest photographers, each examining a different social experience, from the slums of Mumbai to electronics and teens.
+The museum’s Midwest Photographers Project is a decades-long collection that cycles through new and established regional photographers, each examining a different social experience, from the slums of Mumbai to electronics and teens.
+Plus, admission to the museum is free.

 The City Gallery at the Historic Water Tower

-Housed in one of the most iconic Gothic Revival buildings in Chicago, and sitting right in the middle of the Magnificent Mile, the City Gallery is also a frequent venue for really cool exhibitions — currently Stand Up for Landmarks!
-Protests, Posters & Pictures, which catalogs images, artifacts and ephemera relating to the seldom told story of public activism, outreach campaigns and governmental legislation.
+Housed in one of the most iconic Gothic Revival buildings in Chicago, and sitting right in the middle of The Magnificent Mile, the City Gallery is a frequent venue for unique exhibitions that showcase local artists and photographers.
 The building itself was constructed between 1867 and 1869, created for Chicago’s municipal water system.
 It originally housed a 135-foot iron standpipe used to regulate water pressure.
 It gained special significance as one of the few buildings to survive the Great Chicago Fire of 1871.
-Both the Water Tower and Pumping Station to the east (home to Lookingglass Theatre Company) were designed by William W. Boyington, one of Chicago’s most prolific architects of the mid-19th century.
+Admission is free.

 Chicago Design Museum